 A dear greeting to all lovers of physical activities that populate the mythical community of Actifit.

-Finally I would like to thank all my friends from the tribe of Alive and all the new friends who happened between the lines of my stories for reading my thoughts and see you at the next actifit report.
+And here ends my long day in the alleys and finally I would like to thank all my friends from the tribe of #Alive and all the new friends who happened between the lines of my stories for reading my thoughts and see you at the next #actifit report.

 This report was published via Actifit app (Android | iOS).
 Check out the original version here on actifit.io